Symbiomatrix/gradio-test-polygon/README.md

 - Refactor the hell outta everything.
 X2
 - Revamped upload mechanism: Cannot override image upload directly, bug in gradio due to null mask (#4088).
 Instead, added a separate image for upload (buttons suck), which updates the original.
 Examines the image and fixes nonstandard colours to conform to the expected values, by range constraint.
 This is necessary since users don't understand lossy colour compression.
 Struggled with lossy rgb-hsv conversion issues on cv end and slowness on colorsys end, eventually struck a nice balance with nigh perfect results and high optimisation.
 - Some standard colours can be uploaded which don't have an equivalent in range - they will be accepted as addenda masks outside of range cus I'm too lazy to wipe them.
+- Added placeholder mask saving button.
+In main, should prolly be coupled with the json feature instead of standalone.
 - Added mask clearing via colour -1.

 ![RegionalPolygon1](https://user-images.githubusercontent.com/41131377/233788858-06bc4930-15e4-486a-87d6-6a8a8ae46038.png)